sprax/python/subs/README.txt

 previously matched words when any bindings they assumed are later changed.
 Not re-trying them meas that some information is lost.

+#### Weighting and Confidence Measures
+The scoring function simply counts all the letters in each decoded word that matches a corpus word, when decoded using the cipher key under evaluation.
+All letters have the same weight, namely 1, and this weight cannot be devided up among various possible matches according to frequencies or any other measure of confidence.
+For example, the partially decoded word "the_" could match "them", "then", or "they."
+But instead of awarding 1/3 of a point to each letter 'm', 'n', and 'y', or dividing that point up according to the relative counts of each of these three words (in the corpus or the cipher text), one of these letters will win the whole point, the others get nothing.

 ### Speed
 When running this script on a large corpus, such as the corpus-en.txt file provided, nearly all the runtime goes to reading the file and